 Chicken Fried Chicken of the Woods

-- A nice pinch of cayenne pepper and paprika
+- 1 tiny pinch cayenne pepper

-- 3 eggs, for breading
+- 3 eggs for breading

-- A few sprigs of fresh thyme
+- A few sprigs of fresh thyme optional

-- Lemon wedges for serving, optional
+- Lemon wedges for serving

-- Cook the chicken of the woods until they are golden brown on each side, about 4-5 minutes, adding extra oil if the pan gets dry, then blot the mushrooms on a paper towel quickly to weep excess oil, sprinkle with a little salt and serve immediately.
+- Cook the chicken of the woods until they are golden brown on each side, about 4-5 minutes, adding extra oil if the pan gets dry, then blot the mushrooms on a paper towel quickly to weep excess oil, sprinkle with a little salt to finish and serve immediately.